Blog

 When you have a mix of dedicated and hot desks, your community benefits from the best of both worlds.
 Your dedicated desk users dictate and perpetuate the tone of the community, while your hot desk users inject a freshness that keeps a community from feeling stagnant.

-This type of tool can help you switch your resource from non-bookable to bookable, leveraging a single desk to get the most out of it.
+It can help you switch your resource from non-bookable to bookable, leveraging a single desk to get the most out of it.
 This also provides even more flexibility for users who are interested in a dedicated desk but don’t want to commit to dedicating it 24/7.

 How to figure out the right mix of dedicated desks and hot desks